Foxboron/Blog/content/blog/packaging-lxd-for-arch-linux.md

 After this fumbling, which is honestly is the result of two months on-and-off work now condensed into a 10 minute long read, it works!
-LXD was packaged properly and been a happy LXD user.
+LXD was packaged properly, and I have been a happy LXD user for the past months.

 The resulting PKGBUILD can be found in the repository for [LXD](https://git.archlinux.org/svntogit/community.git/tree/trunk/PKGBUILD?h=packages/lxd)